Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 In this way, I have a much better understanding of how to advance the sales process and the best times to follow up on any live opportunities.”

-Whether you are looking for data to inform your marketing strategy, pulling product sales and revenue numbers for your accountant, or doing cash flow forecasting, you are going to need reporting tools, like Quickbooks, Google Analytics, and Databox. 😉
+Whether you are looking for data to inform your marketing strategy, pulling product sales and revenue numbers for your accountant, or doing cash flow forecasting, you are going to need ecommerce reporting software, like Quickbooks, Google Analytics, and Databox. 😉

 “I value data-driven insights and have found time and time again that Google Analytics is the best (free) tool around to provide a massive level of data for making business decisions,” says Kaleb Ufton of EKOH Marketing.
 “From changing copy to fit demographics to understanding the buyer’s journey through the purchasing process, and even troubleshooting I always go and look at GA first.”